 When you want to grow, you’ve got to find the insight no one else is paying attention to.
 And you do that with data.
 Usually, this means finding an underserved niche to build upon within your audience.
 Sometimes, it’s about finding an underleveraged sales or marketing channel.
 If you use data to find ideas no one else is noticing, you’ll have an instant competitive advantage.

-Discovering a new opportunity could mean moving into an adjacent space where your competitors only dare to go.
-We wrote a whole piece about the art of expanding into adjacents, and we served our own business model up as an example.
-Unsurprisingly, we use data to drive our business decisions, and in crunching our own numbers, we noticed the opportunity to expand into new customer segments.
+Discovering a new opportunity could mean moving into an adjacent space where your competitors only dare to go; we wrote a whole piece about the art of expanding into adjacents.

 With a client in the trucking space, we discovered they were overlooking the female trucker demographic.
 By designing special email newsletters, trainings, and events specifically for this segment, they created lucrative incremental revenue streams.

 For a company in the business services space, we found that Facebook was a neglected channel.
-Once optimized it, Facebook delivered a cost per qualified lead 30 to 40 percent lower than one from the more popular B2B site, LinkedIn.
+Once optimized, Facebook delivered a cost per qualified lead 30 to 40 percent lower than one from the more popular B2B site, LinkedIn.

 What possible sub-groups exist within your audience?
 What new channels can you try?
 Go out and use your data to find them.